H$_2$ and CO$_2$ Network Strategies for the European Energy System: Methods

 To store carbon, we differentiate between short-term storage in steel tanks without permanent containment and long-term, irreversible sequestration in underground sequestration sites such as porous rock formations or depleted gas reservoirs.
 Costs for both options are included in the model.
 For carbon sequestration, we only consider offshore sites as potential sinks (see Fig.~\ref{fig:sequestration_map}).
 We make this choice because offshore sequestration sites typically have a larger capacity compared to onshore sequestration sites in saline aquifers and due to concerns over public safety for infrastructure near populated areas.
-Our estimates for carbon sequestration potentials are restrictive, limiting the annual sequestration potential to 25~Mt per region and constraining it further such that this amount could be 25 years.
-Furthermore, we decided to limit the total amount of sequestered \carbon{} to 200~Mt per year for our net-zero \carbon{} emission target and 660~Mt per year for our net-negative emission target.
-This is enough to offset hard-to-abate fossil process emissions (e.g., calcination of limestone in cement manufacturing) and some limited slack for fossil fuels to be used where they can be most valuable.
-This is in order to avoid offsetting fossil emissions with carbon removal if they can technologically be avoided in the first place.
+Our estimates for carbon sequestration potentials are restrictive, limiting the annual sequestration potential to 25~Mt per region and constraining it further such that it provides enough volume to allow for 25 years of sequestration.
+Furthermore, we decided to limit the total amount of sequestered \carbon{} to 200~Mt/a for our net-zero \carbon{} emission target and 660~Mt/a for our net-negative emission target.
+This constraint is deliberately implemented to avoid over-reliance on carbon capture and sequestration as a backstop technology, which could otherwise offset fossil emissions instead of prioritizing the reduction of fossil fuel use where technologically feasible.
+By capping the sequestration at 200 Mt/a, we aim to promote a balanced energy transition, where sequestration is used to offset hard-to-abate fossil process emissions (e.g., calcination of limestone in cement manufacturing) but does not become a substitute for more sustainable mitigation measures.
+The implications of this choice are discussed in the Appendix in Section~\ref{sec:higher_sequestration}.